 Dr. Luai Huleihel is an affiliated faculty member at the McGowan Institute for Regenerative Medicine at the University of Pittsburgh.
-Also, he serves as Manager of Advanced Research & Technology at ACell® Inc.
+Also, he serves as Manager of Research & Development at Integra LifeSciences.

 Dr. Huleihel received his BS, MS, and PhD from Ben-Gurion University – Israel, and conducted his research training at the University of Pittsburgh and Yale University.
 During the course of his training, Dr. Huleihel investigated the involvement of miRNAs and stem cells in Idiopathic Pulmonary Fibrosis.

 His post-doctoral training was done at the McGowan Institute for Regenerative Medicine in the laboratory of deputy director Stephen Badylak, DVM, PhD, MD.